-Greeting People: In Tanzania, handshakes are extremely important in social etiquette.
-Most Tanzanians continue to hold hands throughout the entire conversation.
+While on a Tanzania Safari, handshakes are extremely important in social etiquette; many Tanzanians continue to hold hands throughout the entire conversation.
 Something to keep in mind is that the right hand is mostly used for eating where as your left hand is usually used for toilet duties.
-Try your best not to pass things with your left hand if possible.
-Lastly, when receiving an item from someone, receive the item in your right hand only or both hands.
+Try your best not to pass things with your left hand if possible, and when receiving an item from someone, receive the item in your right hand only or both hands.
 The caveat to these affectionate displays is that romantic interchange such as kissing is strictly private and kept out of sight.

-Food: Tanzanians greatly value and respect the person who cooks the food.
+Tanzanians greatly value and respect the person who cooks the food.
 One rule to keep in mind is to not smell your food.
 Smelling your food indicates that the food is bad and so is the cook.
 In general, smelling anything implies that it is rotten or smells unpleasant.
 When offered food or drink in someone’s home don’t refuse, as this is considered rude.
-Take a small portion of it even if you are not hungry.
+Take a small portion of it even if you are not hungry or thirsty.